galaxine-senpai/galaxine-senpai/README.md

 - [Fonta](https://github.com/Fonta22) for being assisting with Bot and Website development
 - [yapudjus](https://github.com/yapudjus) for being my bro 🙂 (& bot/website development)
 - [Sopy](https://github.com/sopyb) for assiting me through javascript (it is still mid no changing my mind Allison)
-- Linzie for being mine :)
+- Linzie even though we aren't together you still get a thanks from me.
 - And you for reading this!